 When it comes to investing in real estate, there are a lot of vehicles to choose from.
-Delaware Statutory Trusts (DSTs) have become very popular for experienced and inexperienced investors alike.
-We thought we would give you a simple list of the things you should do when investing into a DST.
+Delaware Statutory Trusts (DSTs) have become a popular option for investors in recent years.
+We thought we would give you a simple list of the things you should do when investing in a DST.

 Here we go….
 When investing in a DST:

 1. Perform thorough due diligence to evaluate the DST offering prior to investing.

 Before investing in any program, it is important to read the Private Placement Memorandum (PPM) to know the objectives, identify the sponsor, understand the cash flow expectations, and inspect the fine details to verify that the program meets your investment goals.
 At 1031 Crowdfunding, our DST specialists are always happy to answer any questions you may have during your due diligence process.

 2. Use a DST as a 1031 exchange backup plan.

 If you are expecting to defer capital gains taxes on prior real estate investment endeavors by completing a 1031 exchange, we recommend you select a DST property as one of your three identified candidate replacement properties.
 In the common event that your other two candidate properties cannot be acquired within your exchange period, the DST property can be used as a backup to ensure your exchange can be completed.

 3. Ensure the debt ratio adheres to your debt requirements if using the DST property as your replacement property in a 1031 exchange.